Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

    :align: center
    :target: ../../_images/Extensions/extension_wifi_connection_static.jpg

-Encryption TODO: WPA/WPA2, WPA Enterprise (EAP-FAST, EAP-TLS, EAP-TTLS, PEAP) and WEP possible
+We suggest that you use an encrypted network.
+You can choose between WPA/WPA2, WPA Enterprise (EAP-FAST, EAP-TLS, EAP-TTLS, PEAP) and WEP.

-TODO: For WPA ssid and key (in hex notation)
+For WPA enter the key in hex notation.

 .. image:: /Images/Extensions/extension_wifi_encryption_wpa.jpg
    :scale: 100 %